Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/examples/Add-AzOracleDatabaseCloudVMClusterVM.md

 Add-AzOracleDatabaseCloudVMClusterVM -Cloudvmclustername "OFake_PowerShellTestVmCluster" -ResourceGroupName $resourceGroup -DbServer $dbServersToAdd
 ```

-Adds a VM to a Cloud VM Cluster resource.
+Add a VM to a Cloud VM Cluster resource.
-For more information, execute `Get-Help Add-AzOracleDatabaseCloudVMClusterVM`
+For more information, execute `Get-Help Add-AzOracleDatabaseCloudVMClusterVM`.